-Articles of Incorporation (Nonprofit) Select one: Standard, Expedited or Same Da descriptions below) ay Service (see Expedited (+\$40; filing fee \$70) Article 1: Corporation Name Entity name American Classical Schools of Idaho, Inc. Article 2: Effective Date The corporation shall be effective when filed with the Secretary of State.
-Article 3: Purpose The purpose for which the corporation is orga anized is: Educational Article 4: Voting Members: The corporation does not have voting members.
-Article 5: Asset Distribution on Dissolution Upon dissolution the assets shall be distribute the respective grantor and payment of any ou activities of the corporation, all assets remaining after return of grant funds to Itstanding liabilities shall be distributed for one or more exempt purposes within Ial Revenue Code, or corresponding section of any future purpose.
-Article 6: IRS Designation Is this nonprofit a 501(c)3?
-Yes 501(c)3 purpose for which the corporation is Article 7: The mailing address of the corporation shall be: Mailing Address STEPHEN P LAMBERT 500 SW 3RD ST FRUITLAND, ID 83619-2506 Article 8: Registered Agent Name and Address Registered Agent Registered Agent Chris Yorgason Physical Address: 6200 N MEEKER PLACE SUITE 200 BOISE, ID 83713 Mailing Address: 6200 N MEEKER PL STE 200 BOISE, ID 83713-1891 ed has consented to serve as registered agent for this entity.
-Article 9: Incorporator Name(s) and Address(es) Name Incorporator Address
+Articles of Incorporation (Nonprofit) Select one: Standard, Expedited or Same Day Service (see descriptions below) Expedited (+\$40; filling fee \$70) Article 1: Corporation Name Entity name American Classical Schools of Idaho, Inc. Article 2: Effective Date The corporation shall be effective when filed with the Secretary of State.
+Article 3: Purpose The purpose for which the corporation is organized is: Educational Article 4: Voting Members: The corporation does not have voting members.
+Article 5: Asset Distribution on Dissolution Upon dissolution the assets shall be distributed: other asset distribution: In the event of dissolution or cessation of all activities of the of the respective grantor and payment of any outstanding liabilit the meaning of section 501(c)(3) of the Internal Revenue Coo ies shall be distributed for one or more exempt purposes within Article 6: IRS Designation Is this nonprofit a 501(c)3?
+Yes 501(c)3 purpose for which the corporation is organized: This corporation is designed to support, sustain and grow the Treasure Valley Classical Academy and other public charter schools through charter application and management support, fundraising efforts and management of grants issued for the benefit of the respective schools.
+Article 7: The mailing address of the corporation shall be: Mailing Address STEPHEN P LAMBERT 500 SW 3RD ST FRUITLAND, ID 83619-2506 Article 8: Registered Agent Name and Address Registered Agent Registered Agent Chris Yorgason Physical Address: 6200 N MEEKER PLACE SUITE 200 BOISE, ID 83713 Mailing Address: 6200 N MEEKER PL